Guide to Buying a Condo: Pros, Cons and Costs

 HOA fees

 Owning a condo typically comes with the obligation to pay HOA dues that cover the upkeep of common areas and amenities.
-According to the latest Census data, the average HOA fee in the US is $191 per month.
+According to the 2021 American Housing Survey from the US Census Bureau, the average HOA fee in the US is $191 per month.
 However, many condo owners pay more because the fee may cover insurance for common areas and essential utilities like heat, water, sewer and garbage collection.
 Condos with unusually high HOA fees could be more difficult to sell in the future.

 Higher mortgage rates